ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ## Single Algorithm Behavior

-The following criteria evaluate the proposed algorithm when one or more flows using that algorithm share a bottleneck link, with no other algorithms operating.
+The following criteria evaluate the proposal when one or more flows using that algorithm share a bottleneck link (i.e. with no flows using a diffing congestion controi algorithm).

 ### Protection Against Congestion Collapse

-The alternate congestion control mechanism should either stop sending when the packet drop rate exceeds some threshold
+The alternate congestion control algorithm should either stop sending when the packet drop rate exceeds some threshold
 {{?RFC3714}}, or should include some notion of "full backoff".
 For "full backoff", at some point the algorithm would reduce the